 The following are the requirements to be a Digital Taxicab Solution (DTS) or Option for Payment Technology (OPT) provider in the District of Columbia.
-The requirements cover DTS business processes and digital meter technical requirements.
+The requirements cover DTS or OPT business processes and approved digital meter technical requirements.

 For questions regarding general requirements, please contact Charles Lindsay, the DTS/OPT Account Manager.
 For questions regarding technical requirements, please contact Eric Fidler, the Chief Information Officer.